 “Turning it down” is when they refuse the turn-up as they remove the card from the top and place it partially underneath the pile.

-- The play goes in a clockwise direction after making the opening lead.
+- The play goes clockwise after making the opening lead.
 You have to follow suit if you can.
 If that is not possible, play a trump card or throw off any card.
-Whoever plays the highest card of the suit led, or the highest trump card, wins that trick if one or more trumps have been played on the trick.
+Whoever plays the highest card of the suit led, or the highest trump card wins that trick if one or more trumps have been played on the trick.

 - When you miss following suit when it is possible, it is called a “renege.”
 It would be best to correct a renege before the winner gets the trick.
 If another player spots it, they will add two points to the score, while the opponents will have to deduct two points.
 The penalty is four points if a player decides to go alone and the opponent reneges.